-Yes, you can operate on gazetted routes under this Notice - however, only up to a maximum of 50.5t GCM, and in line with the conditions on the PBS Vehicle Approval.
+Yes, you can operate on gazetted routes under this Notice, but only up to a maximum of 50.5t GCM, in line with the conditions in the PBS Vehicle Approval.
 This may include a condition that the extra 0.5t is only available only the steer axle.

-I have a Level 2 PBS vehicle approval for a truck and quad dog to operate at CML or HML over 55.5t GCM.
+I have a Level 2 PBS Vehicle Approval for a truck and quad dog to operate at CML or HML over 55.5t GCM.
 Which scheme do I use?